marcj71/cmd_proc/README.md

 ## Simulation

 A testbench is supplied in <tt>cmd_proc_tb.vhdl</tt>.
-There is no serial port; the interface is exercized directly.
+There is no serial port; the interface is exercised directly.
 The address and data buses are both 16 bits wide.
 The four supported commands are given in this order:
 ASCII read, binary read, ASCII write, binary write.